 Wash your hands twice as often as you think you need to, wear gloves or hand-sanitize when you're out in public.

-Let’s focus for a moment on the 177,000 who have recovered: I’d like to suggest how you might increase your chances to find yourself in that group if you are exposed.
+Some however, seem to recover well: I’d like to suggest how you might increase your chances to find yourself in that group if you are exposed.
 You need strength in both your defensive and our offensive capacities.

 A well-defended immune system has